You are here:

 What provisions are needed depends on the work being performed.

-As of January 2013, there are approximately 49 SA approach agreements addressing 65 sites.
+As of December 2014, there are approximately 64 sites with SA approach agreements, 3 additional sites that have completed remedy construction under an SA approach, and 3 sites that had SA approach agreements where the work is now being addressed through another path.
 Some sites have more than one agreement; in other cases, one agreement addresses multiple sites.

 It is EPA policy for all Superfund alternative approach agreements to include a technical assistance plan provision obligating the PRP to arrange at its own expense for a qualified group to obtain technical assistance services.
 For more information on community participation at sites with Superfund alternative approach agreements, see Transmittal of Updated Superfund Response and Settlement Approach for Sites Using the Superfund Alternative Approach (SAA Guidance) (9/28/2012).
 Also see Interim Guidance: Providing Communities with Opportunities for Independent Technical Assistance in Superfund Settlements (9/3/2009)